Russian Anti-Doping Agency: 2016 McLaren Report

 On 18 July 2016, Richard McLaren, a WADA-appointed investigator, published a 97-page report covering significant state-sponsored doping in Russia.
 It concluded that it was shown "beyond a reasonable doubt" that the RUSADA, the Ministry of Sport, the Federal Security Service (FSB) and the Centre of Sports Preparation of the National Teams of Russia had "operated for the protection of doped Russian athletes" within a "state-directed failsafe system" using "the disappearing positive [test] methodology."
 According to the McLaren report, the Disappearing Positive Methodology operated from "at least late 2011 to August 2015."
 It was used on 643 positive samples, a number that the authors consider "only a minimum" due to limited access to Russian records.

 In response to these findings, WADA announced that RUSADA should be regarded as non-compliant with respect to the World Anti-Doping Code and recommended that Russian athletes be banned from competing at the 2016 Summer Olympics.

 On 18 May 2018, WADA said that the RUSADA suspension will remain in place until they make progress towards full compliance.
-On 20 September 2018 later that year, the suspension was lifted by WADA.
+Four months later, on 20 September 2018, the suspension was lifted by WADA.